Harshkumar-11/MediGuide-Healthcare-Chatbot/README.md

 - Allergies
 - Pregnancy Status (for female users)
 - Recent Surgeries or Hospitalization
-- These values are **not predicted by the chatbot**—they are provided by a **doctor or medical expert**, and safely stored in the backend.
+- These values are **not predicted by the chatbot**—they are provided to a **doctor or medical expert**, and safely stored in the backend.

 ---